-Jill Strykowski has a rich background in image cataloging, archival digitization, information science and advanced research techniques.
-In addition to her career as an electronic resources librarian, Jill freelances as a web and graphics editor in the New York Metro Area.
+Jill Strykowski has a rich background in cataloging of books and media, archival digitization, information technology and advanced research techniques.
+In addition to her career as a technical services librarian, Jill freelances as a web and graphics editor in the New York Metro Area.

 She is a native of Berkeley, California and spent her undergraduate years in Los Angeles.
 She graduated with honors from the University of Southern California in 2006, with a BA in Art History and a minor in technical theater.
 She moved to New York City shortly after finishing this degree.